5 STEPS | Developing safe systems of work

 After all, without a set method for carrying out a task safely and a recognised procedure in place to deal with non-routine processes, the threat of mistakes being made is high.

-You might have heard the term ‘safe system of work’ before in the context of workplace health and safety, but what exactly are safe systems of work, why are they important, and where do they fit into employers’ overall approach to health and safety management?
+You might have heard the term ‘safe system of work’ before in the context of workplace health and safety, but what does SSOW mean?
+What are safe systems of work, why are they important, and where do they fit into employers’ overall approach to health and safety management?
 Let’s take a look.

 What is a safe system of work?

-As the name suggests, a safe system of work (SSOW) is a defined set of procedures, resulting from a careful study of a task, that inform how work must be carried out.
+As the name suggests, a SSOW is a defined set of procedures, resulting from a careful study of a task, that inform how work must be carried out.
 Safe systems of work are developed by taking into account the people, substances and equipment involved in undertaking a task, identifying all foreseeable hazards and assessing the risks, and then seeking to minimise or eliminate these risks by providing a formal framework for workers to follow.

 Safe systems of work are typically laid out in a written document, for example, written operating procedures.
 They can also be more informal; verbal instructions, a list of dos and don’ts, and accepted custom and practice are all examples of informal safe systems of work.
 However, for the sake of clarity, ease of reference, and demonstrating compliance, written systems of work are preferable.